Bounds for variables with few occurrences in conjunctive normal forms: Preliminaries

-The process of applying autarkies as long as possible to a clause-set $F \in \Cls$ is confluent, yielding the \textbf{lean kernel} of $F$ (the largest lean sub-clause-set of $F$, that is, $\bc \set{F' \sse F : F' \in \Lean}$; see \cite[Section 3]{Ku98e}).
+The process of applying autarkies as long as possible to a clause-set $F \in \Cls$ is confluent, yielding the \textbf{lean kernel} of $F$, the largest lean sub-clause-set of $F$, that is, $\bc \set{F' \sse F : F' \in \Lean}$; see \cite[Section 3]{Ku98e}.
 Computation of the lean kernel is NP-hard, since the lean kernel of satisfiable clause-sets is $\top$.
-But the \textbf{matching-lean kernel} of $F$ (the largest matching-lean sub-clause-set of $F$, that is, $\bc \set{F' \sse F : F' \in \Mlean}$; see \cite[Section 3]{Ku00f}), now obtained by applying \emph{matching} autarkies as long as possible, which again is a confluent process, is computable in polynomial time.
+But the \textbf{matching-lean kernel} of $F$, the largest matching-lean sub-clause-set of $F$ (that is, $\bc \set{F' \sse F : F' \in \Mlean}$; see \cite[Section 3]{Ku00f}), now obtained by applying \emph{matching} autarkies as long as possible (again a confluent process), is computable in polynomial time.
 Note that a clause-set $F$ is lean resp.\ matching lean iff the lean resp.\ matching-lean kernel is $F$ itself.
-Due to the polytime computability of the matching-lean kernel, which is a sub-clause-set obtained by removing clauses redundant in a strong sense, ``w.l.o.g.'' for the purpose of SAT-decision one might consider the inputs as matching-lean.
+Due to the polytime computability of the matching-lean kernel, a sub-clause-set obtained by removing clauses redundant in a strong sense, ``w.l.o.g.'' for SAT-decision one might consider the inputs as matching-lean.
 The matching-lean kernel is applied in this \Schrift{} only to clause-sets, the main inputs of the algorithms we consider, possibly after throwing away clause-multiplicities --- dedicated matching considerations only play a role for \emph{auxiliary} multi-clause-sets, created by restriction and considered in a combinatorial way.

 \begin{examp} For inputs $F \in \Mlean$ by \cite[Theorem 4]{Szei2002FixedParam} we have SAT-decision in time $O(2^{\delta(F)} \cdot n(F)^3)$ (see \cite{Kullmann2007ClausalFormZI} for generalisations), and thus SAT-decision for inputs $F \in \Mlean$ is fixed-parameter tractability (fpt) in the parameter $\delta(F)$.